zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

 Version 2.2
 -------------
-2016-12-07
+2016-12-09

+Installer
+  Added new entries in the Domemaster3D installer for using the lens shaders Vray for Max, Arnold for Maya, and Arnold for Cinema4D.

 Maya + Max
   A copy of the Windows based Visual Studio 2012 (vcredist_2012_vc11_x64.exe) and Visual Studio 2013 (vcredist_2013_vc12_x64.exe) Redistributable Package x64 installers are now included with Domemaster3D.
-These resources are accessible in the bin folder: C:/Program Files/Domemaster3D/bin/
+These resources are accessible in the Domemaster3D "bin" folder: C:/Program Files/Domemaster3D/bin/

 Maya
   Improved macOS Gatekeeper security by digitally signing the macOS .dylib lens shader files with Apple Developer ID Application: Andrew Hazelden (7B24U9536W)